Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Script-based: As mentioned, this is not a 100 percent fileless technique, but it creates similar issues for detection solutions and is a preferred method for maintaining stealth.

-Research conducted by WatchGuard (2021) showed the rate of fileless attacks grew by over 900 percent.
-Last year, fileless attack techniques like process injection and PowerShell exploitation were among the most commonly reported MITRE ATT&CK techniques.
+In 2023, research found a 1,400% year-over-year increase in fileless attacks.
+Last year, fileless attack techniques like process injection were among the most commonly reported MITRE ATT&CK techniques.

 The rise of fileless malware attack chains is something security teams need to take extremely seriously.
 Here's why.